Graduate Behavioral Sciences

 In our graduate programs, we provide students with an online writing center with a doctorate level writing coach.
 Our programs will encourage you to implement cutting edge technology in your learning experience, so you will be able to implement technology effectively as a professional.
 We have student service coordinators who will check in with you to make help you manage the day-to-day challenges of graduate school.
 We also have an online chapel and a prayer room available to assist you with your spiritual growth and development.

-The Department of Psychology and Counseling is committed to the idea that science and faith do not oppose each other, but in fact, complement one another.
+The Department of Behavioral Sciences is committed to the idea that science and faith do not oppose each other, but in fact, complement one another.
 Our mission is to produce academicians, clinicians, practitioners, and scholars who are solidly grounded in the science of human behavior, the ethics of their chosen profession and the principles of their faith.
 The Department provides personal access to exemplary teaching, Christian mentorship, and challenges student centered academic progress.
 Opportunities will be provided to all students for professional, community-based experiences and development of scholarly contribution to their field of study.

 The MS in Clinical Mental Health Counseling and MS in School Counseling programs have a two-phase process for admissions.
 The first phase is the standard application process for Graduate Studies and has the following requirements: